COLLEGE

 IS THE ENGINE

 Off-the-rack junior clubs are built for an average player that doesn't exist.
 Every junior has a different swing speed, tempo, height, and attack angle.
-Equipment that doesn't match those variables fights the player on every shot — and that fight shows up in their scoring average, which is the exact number college coaches are evaluating.
+Equipment that doesn't match those variables fights the player on every shot — and that fight shows up in their scoring average, which is the exact number every college coach is evaluating, regardless of division.

 SHAFT FLEX & WEIGHT